LincWorld/dtu-pipeline/README.md

 ## Modifications in docker-compose.yml

 - You can edit the volumes section in the compose file to change the location of the volume.
-- You can change the `MYSQL_HOST` environment variable if you do want to use an existing MySQL instance instead of the one in the compose file.
+- You can change the `MYSQL_HOST` environment variable if you prefer using an existing MySQL instance instead of the one in the compose file.

 ## Running the app